AuburnSounds/Dplug/README.md

 - Creating VST 2.4 plugins on Windows and Mac OS X, 32-bit and 64-bit
 - Creating Audio Unit v2 plugins for Mac OS X, 32-bit and 64-bit
 - Comes with a few music DSP algorithms
-- Comes with a suite of `tools` to make plugin creation faster (bundling, color correction, regression tests)
+- Comes with a number of `tools` to make plugin creation faster (bundling, color correction, regression tests)
-- Graphics renderer inspired by PBR
+- Graphics renderer inspired by PBR to keep installers small

 ![Example screenshot](http://www.auburnsounds.com/images/panagement.jpg)
 ![Example screenshot](screenshot.jpg "With a bit of work")